 Options and futures markets emerged as popular derivatives during this phase.
 The delay in delivery and leverage are two of the biggest reasons behind this rise.
 Tulip harvest took time to mature.
 The dealers would plant bulbs that wouldn’t be prepared for sale or delivery until a future date.

-Leverage was the biggest reason why most of the speculators used options at that time.
+Leverage was the biggest reason why most speculators used options at that time.
 Instead of a small premium, the speculators could enter into multiple contracts in anticipation of selling the contracts at a considerably higher price in the future.

 However, something intended for hedging the producer risk turned into a mode of speculation.
 The price of tulip bulbs climbed exponentially between the end of 1636 and February 1637.
-Due to excessive speculation, buyers from all walks of life bought those options even if they had to mortgage their properties to finance them,
+Due to excessive speculation, buyers from all walks of life bought those options even if they had to mortgage their properties to finance them.

 Some even consider the Tulip mania as the first economic bubble in history.
 It’s noteworthy that these options contracts weren’t as developed as the current markets.
 The options markets then were wholly unregulated and informal.
 There wasn’t any way to compel investors to fulfill their obligations.